 The urban campuses aim to cooperate with and serve churches and Christian organisations involved in urban ministry and to encourage and facilitate their work.
 CLTC is committed to working in partnership with the church congregations in the development of their leaders.
 The role of the urban campuses is to facilitate the congregations in developing their leaders.

 The urban campuses continue to adapt to the perceived needs of their cities.
-In 2019 Port Moresby is offering a part-time Certificate in Pastoral Counselling and Mentoring.

 8.1 ADVANCED DIPLOMA OF MINISTRY